digitalocean/container-blueprints/DOKS-wordpress/README.md

 DigitalOcean Block Storage Volumes are mounted as read-write by a single node (RWO).
 Additional nodes cannot mount the same volume.
 The data content of a PersistentVolume can not be accessed by multiple Pods simultaneously.

-Horizontal pod autoscaling (HPA) policies are used to scale the WordPress Pods in a dynamically StatefulSet.

-This is why WordPress requires a [volume](https://kubernetes.io/docs/concepts/storage/volumes/) that can be mounted as read-write by many nodes (RWX), in your case, WordPress replica Pods.
+Horizontal pod autoscaling (HPA) is used to scale the WordPress Pods in a dynamically StatefulSet, hence WordPress requires a [volume](https://kubernetes.io/docs/concepts/storage/volumes/) mounted as read-write by many nodes (RWX)

 NFS (Network File System) is a commonly used solution to provide RWX volumes on block storage.
 This server offers a PersistentVolumeClaim (PVC) in RWX mode so that multiple web applications can access the data in a shared fashion.

-OpenEBS Dynamic NFS Provisioner allows users to create an NFS PV that sets up a new Kernel NFS instance for each PV on top of the user's choice of backend storage.
+OpenEBS Dynamic NFS Provisioner allows users to create a NFS PV that sets up a new Kernel NFS instance for each PV on top of the user's choice of backend storage.

 **Note:**

 Please visit [OpenEBS](https://openebs.io/) for more details.

 Next, you will install the OpenEBS Dynamic NFS Provisioner on your Kubernetes cluster using the [OpenEBS Helm Chart](https://github.com/openebs/dynamic-nfs-provisioner).
-For your purposes you will be installing and configuring only the dynamic nfs provisioner since that's what you need.
+You will be installing and configuring only the dynamic nfs provisioner, since Wordpress requires it.

 First, clone the `container-blueprints` repository and change directory to your local copy and the `DOKS-wordpress` folder in it: